alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 specified by the `--config_file` argument.

-Within the configuration file, the user can specify the following:

-- Coordinates of the location.
-- Start and end dates of the time series.
-- Frequency with which to sample.
-- GEE collections to download from (currently vegetation and precipitation collections are supported).
+Within the configuration file, the user can specify the following: coordinates of the download location, start and end dates of the time series, frequency with which to sample, choice of GEE collections to download from (currently vegetation and precipitation collections are supported).

 `pyveg` will then form a series of date ranges, and query GEE for the relevant data in each date range.
 Colour (RGB) and Normalised Difference vegetation